 A student must earn a C or better in all courses in their education degree plan.
 A student may only retake one education course (e.g. EDU 1201, RDG 3311, ECE 3320) after scoring below a C over the course of their degree.
-Students needing an additional semester to meet testing standards may repeat EDU 4101 for credit.
+Students needing an additional semester to meet testing standards may repeat EDU 4101 or EDU 4103.